 Directing the show is helping Branham demonstrate his ability to bring a playwright’s story to life in a unique way, said Theatre Professor Jeff Wittman.
 “He’s finding his own voice.
 He’s not imitating me, he’s not copying my colleagues,” Wittman said.
 “He’s translating his soul and his knowledge to direct this play.”

 Branham said he hopes Clybourne Park will help the audience reflect on the realities and consequences of racism.

 “For some people in America, racism only happens when you hear about it on the news, and then it kind of slips by the wayside,” he said.
 Although the play does not pretend to have an answer for racism, Branham says he believes that recognizing and understanding the problem could help.
 “We have let it slip away for too long.
 Either we’ve become too uncomfortable to confront the issue, or we haven’t walked a mile in the other person’s shoes.”

-Clybourne Park is produced by Alpha Psi Omega, the National Theatre Honor Society at Lynchburg College.
+Clybourne Park is produced by Alpha Psi Omega, the National Theatre Honor Society at University of Lynchburg.